Everything Sales Leaders Need to Know About a Virtual Selling Skills Training Before Booking It

 In 2020, the corporate landscape changed dramatically.
 The trend away from physical classrooms and towards virtual-only accelerated due to the worldwide work from home mandates.
 Consequently, sales leaders needed to train their teams.

 And that’s a very good thing.
 Let me explain why.

 First, skills are vital for your to reach the modern .
 In the COVID era buyers and sellers are more accustomed to engaging through digital channels.
 Practices such as personalized video messages and the is rapidly becoming the norm rather than in-person meetings.

 This leaves a lot of sales reps at a disadvantage – unless you train them to become modern sellers who create sales conversations through digital channels.
 And now, that MUST be delivered virtually.

-Traditional Sales Training (aka In-Person) vs. Virtual Sales Training
+Traditional Sales Training (aka In-Person) vs. Virtual Selling Skills Training

 As the work environment has changed over the last couple of months, I’ve been speaking and writing about the benefits of Virtual, Instructor-Led Sales Training (VILT) versus traditional , also called in-person .
 Yet there is still some confusion about the differences.

 For instance, some sales leaders envision that is simply a traditional, in-person converted to an online format.
 I want you to know that is absolutely not the case.